zwettemaan/TightenerDocs/Tightener_CodingConventions.md

 - **Headers**: Use `#pragma once` or standard `#ifndef` include guards.
 - **Namespaces**: Most core code resides within the `TGH` namespace.
+- **Namespace Layout in C/C++**: Within a namespace block, place namespace-scope globals/static data definitions first, before helper function definitions.
+- **Avoid Free Functions in Namespace Scope**: Prefer class/static member functions over namespace-scope helper functions for behavior that conceptually belongs to a class.
+Do not introduce anonymous-namespace helpers or other namespace-scope functions when the logic naturally belongs on an existing class.
+- **Global Namespace**: Do not place project helper functions in the global namespace.
 - **Organization**: Code is organized into modules (e.g., `TghMain`, `TghUtils`, `TghNetwork`).

 ## 7. C++ Standards